mapteb/simple-state-machine/README.md

 When the above APIs are called the console log displays the state transitions that reflect the above table.
 (Note: payment=0 is used to mock payment error in this example)

-### Related Projects

-A non-blocking version of this project is at: <https://github.com/mapteb/non-blocking-state-machine>

-The technique used in this Java project can be easily adapted to Angular applications.
-Here is an [Angular example](https://github.com/mapteb/smart-component-for-angular-projects).

 ### Also see

 1. Spring Framework's [State Machine libray](https://docs.spring.io/spring-statemachine/docs/current/reference/)